tonytvo/blog-generator/content/blog/algebra-of-wealth/index.md

 **GDP is a proxy for corporate earnings growth**, which drives equity returns.

 > **“If GDP grows over time, markets grow over time.”**

+- Government plays two profoundly important roles
+  - It provides many of the ground rules the market operate under and enforces those rules to regulatory action, litigation, and in rare physical cases physical seizures and prison sentences as well as it also shapes the course of investment decisions through tax policy
+  - The second role of government is as a major participant in the financial markets.
+The US government is by far the largest single pool of financial capital in the world.

+- Several US government websites are indispensable resources for investors, notably
+  - The bureau of Labor statistics - www.bls.gov
+  - The department of commerce - commerce.gov
+  - The Federal reserves economic data repository Fred.stLouisFed.org

+- Gross domestic product - GDP:  is the measure of a country's output per year - roughly similar to a corporation's revenue.
+GDP isn't it itself what matters so much as the rate of change.
+When GDP is flat or shrinking then investments made within that economy are not generating a positive return
+- Consumer price index - CPI:  is the standard measure of prices across a basket of goods that attempts to capture the relative change in prices over time usually their increase AKA inflation.
+- Unemployment rate is the pressure of supply and demand on the labor market
+- Interest rates are like gravity - they affect everyone and everything all the time, and the higher they are the stronger they push against growth and profits.

 ---